RussCob/Python--Project-Pypoll/README.md

   * The total number of votes cast,

-  * A complete list of candidates who received votes
+  * A complete list of candidates who received votes,

   * The percentage of votes each candidate won